 Founder, Dark History Tours

-Originally from Wales (“Taff” being a nickname for the Welsh, after the river which flows through Cardiff), he moved to England where he read Geography, History and Archaeology at Winchester.
+Originally from Wales, he moved to England where he read Geography, History and Archaeology at Winchester.
 His B.A. thesis focused on WW2 German defensive structures in Normandy and the Channel Islands.

 His love of history can be traced back to his childhood.
 When not getting war stories from his grandfather who served on the Atlantic convoys, he had his head in history books or was watching the seminal documentaries like “The World at War”.

 At the age of 15 he took part in his first serious archaeological excavation – and the rest, as they say is history.
 He was hooked.